-As I became more efficient at swimming (there’s still room for improvement] I moved through the water with more ease, less resistance, and thus now more efficient I am not burning as much energy.
+As I became more efficient at swimming (there’s still room for improvement0 I moved through the water with more ease, less resistance, and thus now more efficient I am not burning as much energy.
 For a triathlete who doesn’t want to have to worry about eating on the run this is good.
 For a weight loss goal, this can be counterproductive.

 Clearly, MORE exercise is not the answer.
 The question is not actually, what is the best exercise for weight loss.
 At least not based on how many calories you burn or how much fat you burn alone.
 No, weight loss exercise has other qualities.

 When choosing the best exercise for weight loss begins to fail

 When does total energy expenditure hit a wall?
 From inactive to moderately active you have the most to gain in boosting your energy expenditure.
 This is good news for January starters!
 However from moderate to really active – daily hard exercise – you potentially hit an upper limit and as exercise volume increases caloric expenditure does not show the same increase.
 Daily hard exercise is not the recommendation, by the way.
-It’s a frequent mistake made by a number of exercisers however.
+It’s a frequent mistake made by most exercisers however.

 For now this is just a theory but evidence is being collected to either counter or prove it.
 There does seem to be a ceiling.
 It would certainly explain why marathon runners don’t lose any more weight than those training for a 5K.
 Or why increasing from 3 days a week to 5 or two-a-days doesn’t win you what you might think would be the same increased rate of weight or fat loss.
 The best exercise for weight loss is more complex (and more simple) than more intensity, more duration, or more frequency.

 As I’ve trained for endurance events using heart rate monitors and tracking devices it’s clear that going from say a 2 hour bike ride to a 6 hour bike ride does not increase the estimated caloric expenditure by 3.
 It just doesn’t work that way.
 In fact, for endurance athletes that’s ideal.
-You don’t want to have to be consuming food during events.
+You don’t want to have to be consuming tons of food during events.
 But for the exerciser with weight loss as the primary goal, there’s a better way than more time spent in exercise.
 More exercise doesn’t increase weight loss or fitness beyond your unique threshold.